 Brexit’s impact on taxation

 The United Kingdom’s exit from the EU took full effect at the beginning of 2021.
 The European Commission and the UK concluded their negotiations about future relations by signing the Trade and Cooperation Agreement on 24 December 2020.
-The signed agreement has no impact on the tax rules in force.
+The agreement has no impact on the tax rules in force.

-Withdrawal agreement and transition period
+The Withdrawal agreement and the transition period

 The agreement on the UK’s withdrawal from the European Union came into force 1 February 2020.
 The agreement set out a transition period until the end of 2020.
 During the period, the relations between the EU and the UK continued under the EU’s current rules as if the UK had still been a member country.